Montezuma Castle National Monument: History

-Evidence of permanent masonry dwellings like those at Montezuma Castle begin to appear in the archaeological record of Arizona's Verde Valley about 1050 AD.
-The first distinctly Sinagua culture may have occupied the region as early as 700 AD.
+Evidence of permanent masonry dwellings like those at Montezuma Castle begins to appear in the archaeological record of Arizona's Verde Valley about 1050 AD.
+Archaeologists recognize the earliest cultural traits of the Southern Sinagua-consisting of a recognizable set of objects and architecture-as early as 700 AD.

-The area was briefly abandoned due to the eruption of Sunset Crater Volcano, about 60 mi to the north, in the mid-11th century.
+The area was briefly depopulated due to the eruption of Sunset Crater Volcano, about 60 mi to the north, in the mid-11th century.
 Although the short-term impact may have been destructive, nutrient-rich sediment deposited by the volcano may have aided more expansive agriculture in later decades.
 During the interim, the Sinagua lived in the surrounding highlands and sustained themselves on small-scale agriculture dependent on rain.
 After 1125, the Sinagua resettled the Verde Valley, using the reliable watershed of the Verde River alongside irrigation systems left by previous inhabitants, perhaps including Hohokam peoples, to support more widespread farming.

-The region's population likely peaked around 1300 AD, with the Castle housing between 30 and 50 people in at least 20 rooms.
-Radiocarbon dates from multiple construction beams show that the cliff dwelling was constructed between 1125 AD to 1173 AD with remodeling and additions in the last decades of the 1200s.
-A neighboring segment of the same cliff wall suggests there was an even larger dwelling ("Castle A") around the same time, of which only the stone foundations have survived.
-Its discovery in 1933 revealed many Sinagua artifacts and greatly increased understanding of their way of life.
+The region's population likely peaked around 1300 AD, with the Castle housing no more than 30 people in at least 20 rooms.
+Radiocarbon dates from multiple construction beams at the Montezuma Castle suggest that the cliff dwelling was constructed between 1125 AD to 1173 AD with remodeling and additions in the last decades of the 13th century.
+A neighboring segment of the same cliff wall suggests there was an even larger dwelling ("Castle A") around the same time.
+Castle A had an estimated 45 rooms and would have had a large number of inhabitants that contributed greatly to the population of the area.
+Castle A is in a relatively poor state of preservation with remaining architecture consisting mostly of stone foundations.
+The site's excavation in 1933 revealed many artifacts and helped archaeologists to develop a more detailed understanding of life in the area.
 Archaeological evidence and Native American oral histories suggest the Castle A site was destroyed by fire sometime between 1375 AD and 1395 AD and both dwellings were depopulated shortly thereafter.